mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

    echo "Person Tracking Job ID: ${PERSON_TRACKING_JOB}"
    ```

    Three parallel analysis jobs are now processing your video content in the background.
 Face detection tracks facial appearances throughout the video timeline, label detection identifies objects and activities in each frame, and person tracking follows individual movement patterns.
 This asynchronous processing approach enables efficient analysis of large video files without blocking your application.
 The job IDs allow you to monitor progress and retrieve results when processing completes.
-Learn more about video analysis in the [Amazon Rekognition streaming video documentation](https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html).
+Learn more about video analysis quotas in the [Amazon Rekognition Guidelines and Quotas documentation](https://docs.aws.amazon.com/rekognition/latest/dg/limits.html).

 7. **Monitor Video Analysis Progress**: